 1 If either of you live within the United Benefice (in Grayswood or Haslemere parish - St Bart’s and St Christopher’s, but not Shottermill, Weyhill) you have a right to be married in your parish church.
 You can check your parish by visiting A Church Near You and entering your postcode.
 You will need to know your parish for having Banns read where you live.

-2 If that is not the case, but you have what’s called a ‘qualifying connection’ to either of the above parishes then you can fill in a form to that effect and everything else is straightforward.
+2 If that is not the case, but you have what’s called a ‘qualifying connection’ to either of the above parishes then you can fill in a Qualifying Connections Form to that effect and everything else is straightforward.
 A qualifying connection includes: one or both of you, or your parents or grandparents have lived here or worshipped here for at least 6 months in your lifetime, or were married here, or you were baptised here.

 3 If none of the above apply, there are two ways still open to you: